sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-watermark/_index.md

 The following code example inserts a watermark into a Word document:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_watermark-AddWatermark.py" >}}
+{{< gist "aspose-words-gists" "1f690a31c188a851d80d7aed4ff7e44c" "add-document-watermark.cs" >}}

 {{% alert color="primary" %}}

-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Document.docx).
+You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Document.docx).

 {{% /alert %}}